 Watch Our Video

-For years Grady-White gloried in its standard unique off-white color (“Classic Grady-White”) but now the builder offers a choice of seven hull colors for the Freedom 307 -- four are in the gel coat and three are paint.
+For years Grady-White gloried in its standard unique off-white color (“Classic Grady-White”) but now the builder offers a choice of nine hull colors for the Freedom 307 — seven are in the gel coat and two are paint.

 Which is better, gel coat or paint?
 We suggest that boaters select the color that they like best regardless of the color medium.
 However, paint will keep its high-gloss longer, require less maintenance and is generally easier to repair.